confident-ai/deepeval/docs/docs/quickstart/quickstart.md

 # Configure your login
 deepeval login

 # If you have project name and api key
-deepeval login --api-key $API_KEY --implementation-name "sample"
+deepeval login --api-key $API_KEY
 ```

 Once you have logged in, you can generate a sample test file as shown below.
 This test file allows you to quickly get started modifying it with various tests.
 (More on this later)